Talking on the Phone

 So there you have it -- 10 of the most dangerously distracting habits you can engage in while driving.
 While you might have a greater awareness of the risks now, just remember that many people don't.
 So be safe out there.

-For more information on driving-related topics, follow the links on the next page.
+For more information on driving-related topics, follow the links below.